frederic-perez/AmE-dictionary/data/idioms.md

 __honest mistake__
 __honest to God__
 __honest to Pete__ Honestly; truly; genuinely.
 An expression used to emphasize the veracity of one’s statement, “Pete” here is a substitution of the word “God,” so as to avoid potential blasphemy.
-__honey-do list__ A list or collection of tasks or jobs one has been requested to perform or undertake, especially household duties or jobs, given to a person by their spouse or romantic partner.
+__honey-do list__ :two: A list or collection of tasks or jobs one has been requested to perform or undertake, especially household duties or jobs, given to a person by their spouse or romantic partner.
-__honey-mouthed__ Smooth, soothing, and sweet in voice, especially in a persuasive or seductive manner or intent.
+__honey-mouthed__ :two: Smooth, soothing, and sweet in voice, especially in a persuasive or seductive manner or intent.
 __honorable mention__ A recognition or citation of merit given to a contestant, exhibition, entry, etc., in a competition despite that person or thing not being awarded a prize or top honor.
 __hoo-ha__
 __hoof it__ _informal_ To walk. _If nobody gives us a ride, we’ll have to hoof it._ _She hoofed it home from the dance in her high-heeled shoes._